padmakarPi/ibis-poc-demo/docs/implementation/environment-variable-management.md

 // This is safe and will NOT produce double slashes OIDC_CONFIG.redirect_uri = redirectUri;
 ```
-- Do NOT Use useRuntimeEnv Hook Outside the SecureWrapperProvider
+- Do NOT Use useSecureEnv Hook Outside the SecureWrapperProvider
-- Always wrap your component tree (or at least the part where you call useRuntimeEnv) inside SecureWrapperProvider
+- Always wrap your component tree (or at least the part where you call useSecureEnv) inside SecureWrapperProvider
-- Since useRuntimeEnv is a React hook, it can only be used inside functional components or other custom hooks—not in regular constant files.
+- Since useSecureEnv is a React hook, it can only be used inside functional components or other custom hooks—not in regular constant files.
 Attempting to access runtime environment variables in such files will not work and may lead to unexpected behavior.
 ### Benefits of This Approach
 ✅ All environment variables are centrally managed.